York Dialectic Union: History

-The third co-presidents were Cameron Bennett and Josef Bräutigam hosting speakers as Oli Dugmore, Ben Chacko and Graham Smith.

-The fourth Union President was Alexandra Brates, whose term began with an address by Darren Hughes, Managing Director of the Electoral Reform Society.
+2024 began with an address by Darren Hughes, Managing Director of the Electoral Reform Society.
 Other events featured the then-Deputy Leader of Reform UK Ben Habib and Nick Newman, former head of Homeland Security Consulting.
 The Union hosted Thomas Harrison, Keeper of Greece and Rome at the British Museum as well as a debate on the controversies surrounding Just Stop Oil.
-Brates’ presidency also included the North Yorkshire Mayoral Hustings on the 18th of April, at which the Union hosted the mayoral candidates for the 2024 York and North Yorkshire mayoral election.

-The fifth President, Dominic Williams, was elected in April 2024 to begin in Autumn term.
-His tenure saw debates on sentences for disruptive activists (featuring Hunted’s Peter Bleksley) and on Western funding for Ukraine (featuring Peter Hitchens), and the efficacy of faculty strikes.
-A debate on concerns about Chinese influence on UK universities was temporarily postponed by YUSU over an administrative issue, although the Union President and Head of Outreach began preparations to hold the event privately off campus.
-Sam Dunning, Director of UK-China Transparency, and senior journalist Howard Zhang were due to rise for the proposition, but ultimately the event was delayed due to a lack of opposition speakers and is still in development.
-Speaker addresses in Williams’ presidency included entrepreneur Liz Earle, former ambassador to Iran Nicholas Hopton, ex-Green Party Leader Baroness Natalie Bennett and author Clare Mulley.
+April 2024 saw debates on sentences for disruptive activists (featuring Hunted’s Peter Bleksley) and on Western funding for Ukraine (featuring Peter Hitchens), and the efficacy of faculty strikes.
+Speaker addresses included entrepreneur Liz Earle, former ambassador to Iran Nicholas Hopton, ex-Green Party Leader Baroness Natalie Bennett and author Clare Mulley.

+In August 2026, Union members voted unanimously to rename the society the "York Union" once more.